-When she returned from that trip, she knew what she wanted to be a water photographer but had no job opportunities, connections, or savings.
+When she returned from that trip, she knew that she wanted to be a water photographer but had no job opportunities, connections, or savings.
 Luckily, she is also passionate about filmmaking and began finding work in that area.
 She started as a production assistant and worked her way up, with filmmaking always paying the bills and water photography being on the side.
 When Sachi moved to San Francisco for the first time in 2000, she was dating a big Ocean Beach/Mavericks surfer and got to know the community.
 On a day with big swells, she watched the surf at Ocean Beach when she noticed a small orange cap bobbing around in the waves.
 She realized it was Judith Sheridan, a known female body surfer.
 Intent on speaking with her, Sachi said she put on her wetsuit and swam out to her.
 She told me, "People always ask her to take them out bodysurfing or to explain to them how she does it.
-But she told me 'You're the only one who swam out to talk to me.'"
+But she told me, 'You're the only one who swam out to talk to me.'"

 This anecdote perfectly encapsulates Sachi's nature to take the initiative, which is pivotal in her journey to having her dream career.

 I asked Sachi if there were any other female bodysurfers or in-water surf photographers that she looked up to.
 Her answer was, "No. That's why she was so important," referring to Judith Sheridan.